 In 1924, the union established a new children's home in the former West Ward Union's workhouse at Shap.

-- Cumbria Archive Centre, Petteril Bank House, Petteril Bank Road, Carlisle CA1 3AJ.
+- Carlisle Archive Centre, Lady Gillford's House, Petteril Bank Road, Carlisle CA1 3AJ.
 Limited holdings include Guardians' minutes (printed, 1897-1930).

 - RN Thompson (1978) The Working of the Poor Law Amendment Act in Cumbria, 1836-1871 in Northern History, Vol XIV.